 Intangible assets acquired separately are measured on initial recognition at cost and intangible assets acquired in a business combination are recognized at fair value at the date of acquisition.
-Intangible assets acquired in a business combination include technology, customer agreements and relations, and intellectual property.
+Intangible assets acquired in a business combination include technology, customer relations, and intellectual property.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortization and accumulated impairment losses.
-Intangible assets with finite lives are amortized over the useful economic life and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
+Intangible assets with finite lives are amortized over their useful economic life and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
 The amortization expense for finite life intangible assets is recognized in profit or loss.
-Intangible assets with indefinite lives are not amortized, however they are tested annually or more frequently when circumstances indicate that the carrying value may not be recoverable.
 Intangible assets are amortized over their estimated useful lives, on a straight-line basis, as follows: